lucashdez/nvim-config/Readme.md

 endif
 ```

-This lines tell nvim where is the python executable located
+This lines tell nvim where is the python executable located.

 # Plugins
 All the plugins are installed with the `Plug` vim plugin manager.
 To add or delete plugins